 - For disinfection, diluted household bleach solutions, alcohol solutions with at least 70% alcohol, and most common EPA-registered household disinfectants should be effective.

 - Prepare a bleach solution by mixing: 5 tablespoons (1/3rd cup) bleach per gallon of water or 4 teaspoons bleach per quart of water.

-- Every teacher will properly wear a mask at all times.
-KSS will provide appropriate PPE to
+- Every KSS employee will properly wear a mask when highly recommended by appropriate entities.
+KSS will provide appropriate PPE to staff.

 - Staff will use gloves when appropriate.
 Remove properly to avoid contamination.
 Dispose of used PPE properly and immediately.